yiremorlans/byte-garden/src/site/notes/Node.js/Nodemailer.md

 To use Nodemailer with a specific [email service](https://nodemailer.com/smtp/well-known/), you will need to provide the necessary credentials and settings for that service.

-:bulb:  Some services like [iCloud](https://support.apple.com/en-us/HT202304) will also require SSL and SMTP authentication.
-This typically includes the SMTP server address, port number, authentication method, username, and password.
+***Some services like [iCloud](https://support.apple.com/en-us/HT202304) will also require SSL and SMTP authentication.
+This typically includes the SMTP server address, port number, authentication method, username, and password.***

+---

 The Nodemailer documentation is very well organized and easy to follow, making it simple for developers to learn how to use and implement the module.
 The documentation includes a comprehensive Getting Started guide that walks through the basics of setting up a transport object and sending emails.